ksc-fe/kpc/components/radio/demos/basic.md

 The basic usage of `Radio`, and the disabled state.
 Data bidirectional binding via `v-model`.
 Since the default value of `trueValue` is `true`, you can directly pass `value=true` to specify the selected state.

-> The decision condition for the selected state is `value === trueValue`, and you should pay attention to the case of the value of the object.
+> The decision condition for the selected state is `value === trueValue`, Be careful when the value is object.

 ```vdt
 import Radio from 'kpc/components/radio';